 15ml almond syrup

-Combine the gin, brandy, rum, freshly-squeezed orange and lemon juice then add the almond syrup to really funk things up.
-Shake well and add the touch of sherry to top.
+Combine the gin, brandy, rum, freshly-squeezed orange and lemon juice, then add the almond syrup to really funk things up.
+Shake well and add the sherry to top.
 Garnish with anything fun you can lay your hands on and serve tall over ice.

 Celebrate this piece of heritage with a glorious serve, always using one part gin to two parts tonic.
-Check out my favourite makeover blends by reading my guide to 10 gin and tonics with a twist.
+Check out my favourite makeover blends by reading my guide to 10 gin and tonics with a twist or discover even more inspiration in Good Food's gin and tonic recipe collection.

 Also known as a mojito, gin-style.